fmetcalf/fmetcalf/README.md

-## Hi there 👋

-I am a fourth year student at the University of Iowa double majoring in Finance & Business Analytics and Information Systems.
-I am originally from the Chicagoland area and am looking for a job that allows me to mix my finance and analytic skills.
-For further contact please reach out to me on LinkedIn.
-My profile is linked on my GitHub homepage.
+# 👋 Hi, I'm [Your Name]!

+🎓 I'm a **Senior at the University of Iowa** majoring in **Finance and Business Analytics**.
+📊 I’m passionate about using data to solve real-world business problems and uncover meaningful insights.

+---

+## 💼 About Me

+- 🏫 **Education**: BBA in Finance & Business Analytics
+- 📍 Based in Iowa City, IA
+- 💡 Driven by curiosity, collaboration, and continuous learning
+- 📈 Focused on using data and finance to make better business decisions

+---

+## 🎯 Interests

+- 📊 Data Analysis & Visualization
+- 🧮 Financial Modeling & Forecasting
+- 📉 Portfolio Optimization & Investment Strategy
+- 📚 Machine Learning for Business Applications
+- 📋 Python, SQL, Excel, and Tableau Projects

+---

+## 🌐 Connect with Me

+- 💼 [LinkedIn](https://www.linkedin.com/) (Add your actual link!)
+- 📬 Email: your.email@example.com

+Thanks for stopping by! 🚀